Buuchia/CCS_blog/posts/240417_hw_w5_explain.md

    //define function to execute upon loading file img.onload = () => {
     //resizing the height of the canvas
-    //to be same aspect ratop as image cnv.height = cnv.width * (img.height / img.width)
+    //to be same aspect ratio as image cnv.height = cnv.width * (img.height / img.width)

       //draw the image to canvas